gchq/Palisade-examples/example-user-library/README.md

 ## A Tool for Complex and Scalable Data Access Policy Enforcement

 # Example User Library
-Contains the ExampleUser and supporting code.
-Each of these users is defined by the ExampleUser which is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) User class.
+Each of these users is defined as an ExampleUser which is a specialisation of the [Palisade-common](https://github.com/gchq/Palisade-common/README.md) User class.
-This will be used to create the following users:
-- User Alice has the role HR and completed the PAYROLL_TRAINING_COURSE
-- User Bob has the role ESTATES and not completed any training
-- User Eve has the role IT and not completed any training
+These are accompanied by key attributes that defined the properties of the users in the working example.
+These include:
+    Purpose which defines the reason a query is being made Role which defines the department that an employee work in Training Course which list the formal training course that an employee has completed With this example of a user, we are able to demonstrate the ease it is to apply the existing concept of a Palisade user to fit the requirements of a business.

-The full explanation of how this library is used in context to the example is described in the [Overview of the Example](./README.md).
+For a full explanation of how this library is used in context to the example is described in the [Overview of the Example](./README.md).